zextras/carbonio-shell-ui/docs/docs/architecture/fiberchannel.md

 };
 ```

+## API Versioning
+When an App needs to call another App API using the fiberchannel setting the `to` field of the event a version check
+is triggered to prevent an App to call a newer version of an installed App.

+> An App must handle API calls from all previous version.

+The check is performed using the [semver][6] library.

 ## Sink
 The sink is a function to emit events on the stream.
 The sink itself will attach the data of the emitting package.